Valkyrie Profile (video game): Reception

 Valkyrie Profile sold over 310,000 copies in Japan by the end of 1999.
 As of September 2005, the PlayStation version of Valkyrie Profile has sold over 709,000 copies worldwide of which 636,000 units were sold in Japan alone.
 Japan-GameCharts reports that 168,515 copies of Valkyrie Profile: Lenneth have been sold in Japan as of November 2008.
 Square Enix lists that the PSP re-release has sold 60,000 copies abroad as of November 2007.
 As of 2016, the Valkyrie Profile series has sold 2.2 million copies in total.

 Valkyrie Profile was well received by critics, with an 81/100 rating at Metacritic.
 Japanese gaming publication Famitsu gave the game a 35 out of 40, including it in its top 120 scoring PlayStation games of all time in 2000.
 That same year, the magazine's staff voted the game number 30 on its top 100 PlayStation games of all time.
 In a 2006 reader's poll conducted by Famitsu, Valkyrie Profile was voted the 27th best video game of all time.
 A review by IGN also praised the game, noting the deep, if complicated, gameplay system, and heavily praising the writing, plot, and characterization.
 Due to the positive review scores and relative rarity of the game, used copies of Valkyrie Profile have sold for $300, which is more than its initial retail price.

-Eric Bratcher reviewed the PlayStation version of the game for Next Generation, rating it three stars out of five, and stated that "this is an ambitious, noble game with a compelling combat system, great open-ended character customization, and a unique setting.
-However, it's more artistic than modern and will have trouble competing with flashier, less management-oriented titles".
+Eric Bratcher for Next Generation gave it three stars out of five, and called it an ambitious game with a compelling combat system, great open-ended character customization, and a unique setting, but thought that it is more artistic than a modern, less management-oriented titles.

 The PSP re-release, Valkyrie Profile: Lenneth, was also well received by critics, with an 80/100 rating at Metacritic.
 GameSpot gave the game a 7.5/10, citing that it was "a complex, ambitious, and gorgeous title" with "beautiful aesthetics, an entertaining battle system, engaging characters, and a creatively balanced 'dual' scenario", and that the graphics were "just about as good as...on the original" with the "fantastic music" being "one of the highlights of the game".
-They criticized the game for its "Draconian pacing", which made it a "nonlinear RPG that discourages exploration or even freedom of choice" and that "you'll rarely have time to enjoy the surrounding splendor", and also for its "very noticeable" load times and a manual that "doesn't provide much information" into its non-standard game mechanics.
+They criticized the game for its "Draconian pacing", which made it a "nonlinear RPG that discourages exploration or even freedom of choice" and that the players will "rarely have time to enjoy the surrounding splendor", and also for its "very noticeable" load times and a manual that "doesn't provide much information" into its non-standard game mechanics.
 They also acknowledged that it "isn't exactly a great on-the-go game" due to its "lengthy story sequences, few save points, and steep learning curve" and the pre-rendered FMVs "look nice but don't bring much to the game".
 Lenneth received IGN's award for Best PSP RPG of 2006.